decentralized-identity/ethr-did-resolver/README.md

-A `DIDAttributeChanged` event for the identity `0xf3beac30c498d9e26865f34fcaa57dbb935b0d74` with the name `did/pub/Secp256k1/veriKey/hex` and the value of `0x02b97c30de767f084ce3080168ee293053ba33b235d7116a3263d29f1450936b71` generates a `PublicKey` entry like this:
+A `DIDAttributeChanged` event for the identity `0xf3beac30c498d9e26865f34fcaa57dbb935b0d74` with the name `did/pub/Secp256k1/veriKey/hex` and the value of `0x02b97c30de767f084ce3080168ee293053ba33b235d7116a3263d29f1450936b71` generates a `verificationMethod` entry like this:

 ```json
 {